Salem Welsh Church

-Salem Welsh Church, or Salem Presbyterian Church, is a historic Presbyterian church located at Freedom in Cattaraugus County, New York.
-It is a Greek Revival style church building constructed 1854–1855.
+Salem Welsh Church, or Salem Presbyterian Church, is a Greek Revival-style Presbyterian church at Freedom in Cattaraugus County, New York, constructed from 1854 to 1855.

 It was built as the Calvinistic Methodist Church by the Welsh settlers who migrated to this area from Herkimer and Oneida Counties in the 1840s and 1850s.
 Regular services ended before World War I and the property has been maintained since 1926 by the Salem Cemetery Society, Inc.

 It was listed on the National Register of Historic Places in 1995.